High School Credit

 * The student is committed to a minimum of one 45 minute private lesson and five hours of practice per week.
 An additional one hour of class time per month is recommended.
 Any lesson or practice missed by the student must be made up.

-* The student is required to enter the WSMTA Adjudications, performing a minimum of two memorized selections from the specified repertoire.
-Upon completion the student will receive a seal to be affixed to their Adjudications Certificate.
+* The student is required to enter the WSMTA Music Artistry Program, performing a minimum of two memorized selections from the specified repertoire.
+Upon completion the student will receive a seal to be affixed to their Music Artistry Program certificate.

 * The teacher is required to teach 36 weeks in the school year, with two weeks vacation coinciding with the school calendar during the winter break, and one week vacation during the spring break.

 * The student must make written application for credit in advance, using either the form that may be provided by the school, or the WSMTA Request for Credit form.

 * Each school will determine the unit of credit to be given.
 The standard unit of credit is one per trimester, or one and one half credits per semester.

 * Unless the school district makes arrangements for the examination of Applied Music students, the evaluation of the student’s work will be at the discretion of the certified teacher, and the grade should be filed with the school at the appropriate time.
 Some schools will provide a form for the teacher to complete, or you may use the WSMTA Report in Applied Music Study form.